jesserogers/adabuild/README.md

 ## Requirements
 Your project _must_ have a `adabuild.config.json` file in the project root.
 This file needs to follow the `IBuildConfig` interface as a schema.
 Make sure to provide a glob pattern to your projects directory (or whatever it's called) and List your `projectDefinitions` _in order_ of dependency.

 Each `projectDefinition` has an optional `buildCommand` and `debugCommand` value for which you can supply a custom command line string to execute your build process.
-If none provided, `adabuild` will default to `ng build {project-name} --c production`.
+If none provided, `adabuild` will default to `ng build {project-name}`.